thedatahub/Datahub-Factory/README.md

 - Data is converted to an exchange format.
 - The output is pushed to a data sink.

-Datahub::Factory fetches data from several sources as specified by the \_Importer\_ settings, executes a [Catmandu::Fix](https://metacpan.org/pod/Catmandu::Fix) and sends it to a data sink, set by \_Exporter\_.
-Several importer and exporter modules are supported.
+Datahub::Factory fetches data from several sources as specified by the Importer settings, executes a [Catmandu::Fix](https://metacpan.org/pod/Catmandu::Fix) and sends it to a data sink, set via an Exporter.

-Datahub::Factory contains Log4perl support to monitor conveyor belt operations.
+Several importer and exporter modules are provided, but developers can extend the functionality with their own modules.

-Note: This toolset is not a generic tool.
-It has been tailored towards the functional requirements of the Flemish Art Collection use case.
+Datahub::Factory contains Log4perl support.

 # CONFIGURATION